theproductiveprogrammer/baby-db/README.md

 **NodeDB** stores data in an [append only](https://en.wikipedia.org/wiki/Append-only) log file.
 This makes it almost impossible to lose data (except if the underlying hardware fails).
 It’s also a very flexible way to store data - it’s easy to add fields, change the schema and so on by upgrading the processor.

-Each instance requires us to pass in a “processor” that consumes each record log and aggregates or stores it for use by the rest of the system. **NodeDB** itself streams the data records so it has very low memory overhead.
+Each instance requires us to pass in a “processor” that consumes each record and aggregates or stores it for use by the rest of the system. **NodeDB** itself streams the data records so it has very low memory overhead.

 To keep things simple, while you could have all data stored in a single log file, it may be better to store each “table” of data in it’s own file.